 Long skirts are a summer thing?
 No way!
 They are great on dry winter days as well.
 Especially when the material is leather.
 The temperatures just have to be low enough that even around the warmest time of the day there is no risk of snow melt.
 Under these conditions, long leather skirts are great.
 One can wear warm leggings underneath for nobody to see.
 Even long johns would work.
 Everything is covered up and the full length provides some protection from the wind too.
 However, you have to pair the maxi skirt with a short jacket or cape to create a balanced outerwear outfit.

-Under the sweater I wear a long sleeve layering top to provide some extra insulation.
+In the look shown in the photo below, I wear a long sleeve layering top under the sweater to provide some extra insulation.
 Note that coarse knits like this sweater are “cold bridges” (Read more on cold bridges in the post at the link).
 The air can easily enter or leave through the loops of the knit.
 Thus, a fisherman cable-knit sweater like this one is not a good protection from the cold in windy climates.
 Even in cold climates with calm or no winds like in Interior Alaska, it needs some extra thoughts.
 My solution was to wear the cape shown below that does not easily let air in or out.
 Paired with the beret the outfit gets a 70s French twist.

 Note that when wearing rubber boots in snow it is an urgent need to wear wool socks in the boots.
 The rubber conducts the cold very well and one gets quickly cold feet outside when one forgets to put on thick socks.
 Actually, here I am wearing a pair of wool socks over the tights.
 I rolled the socks over the top of the boots for some extra stylish twist (see photo below).
 Read more on avoiding cold feet in frigid temperatures.

 A waist or upper hip long jeans or (colored) denim jacket is a great cover-up to stay warm in the already cool morning and evening hours in fall.